Homemade Bird Bath Plan

 2. Silicone II which is a silicone caulking which states on the tube that it dries clear, but it is opaque when it dries.

-Both glues are very strong and will last a long time
+Both types of glue are very strong and will last a long time

 Buy GE Silicone II here.